danielkeyes/Coffer/README.md

 To reverse engineer this would require a person to get the salt, and then use that to generate all hashes to get the password, which is over the top and probably not gonna happen

-## TODO
+## Future Considerations

-- make pin page more reusable
+- Make pin page more reusable
-- change pin option after pin logon
+- Add ability to change pin after setup
-- make reusable scaffold
+- Intro screen
-- setup flow step 1 text on what happens after setting pin with acknowledge button
+- Theming
-- update colors
+- Back navigation after pin setup should exit app

-- add text to content screen about how to encrypt items?
+....I think I got my worth out of working on this app, and it probably will not get any updates....